 - Corporate and Health Care Investigations and Defense

-- National Bd.
-Member, National Association of Criminal Defense Lawyers
+- Board of Directors, National Association of Criminal Defense Lawyers

 - Past President, Tennessee Association of Criminal Defense Lawyers